 - Lifetime small gift not costing more than £250.

 - Lifetime gifts are given for reasons of marriage: The gift must not be more than £5000 if immediately

 Potentially exempted transfer:

-These are gifts given by donor whilst alive, these gifts would be exempted from tax if the donor lives more than 7 years.
+These are gifts given by donors whilst alive, these gifts would be exempted from tax if the donor lives for more than 7 years.

 There will also be a relief if the owner of the gift lives for more than 3 years.

 There will be 20 % relief for each year he lives up to the 7th year.

 What you should do if affected by inheritance tax?